BeyerMart/softwareEngineeringClass-timeGuessGame/documentation/how-to/Project-Setup.md

 Hint: Don't forget to adjust the Test application properties as well

 ## Setup using docker
- * Create a production build using `mvn clean package`
+ * Create a production build using `mvn -DskipTests package`
- * Build the docker image using `docker build -t timeguess .`
+ * Build the docker image using `docker build -t timeguess-webapp .`
- * Start the container using `docker run -p 80:8080 timeguess` (in this case, the app will be mounted at port `80`)
+ * Start the container using `docker compose up --build webapp` (in this case, the app will be mounted at port `8080` and the database at `8081`)

 ## Manual setup
  * Install the dependencies using `mvn clean install`